 Job description

-Along with user will be able to see the apply button, if the user is registered then user can see use the apply button but if the user is not registered the he needs to register first before applying.On the right hand side user can see the employers’ company and employer small details.
+Along with user will be able to see the apply button, if the user is registered then user can see use the apply button but if the user is not registered the he needs to register first before applying.On the right hand side, the user can see their percentage match (skills, qualifications, experience).
+This will help them decide whether they should apply or not.